Raines: Release and cancellation

 On December 21, 2006, Australia's Network 10 secured the rights to broadcast Raines (and Friday Night Lights) in that nation.
 Raines was a mid-season replacement for NBC that premiered in the US at 10 p.m. on March 15, 2007.
-Raines was cancelled; in an interview after-the-fact, Goldblum only reflected that he was fortunate to have had the opportunity, especially as it led to his starring role in Law & Order: Criminal Intent.
+Raines was cancelled; in an interview, Goldblum reflected that he was fortunate to have had the opportunity, especially as it led to his starring role in Law & Order: Criminal Intent.